Internet Research Agency: Tactical

 Journalists have written that Alexey Soskovets, who had participated in the Russian youth political community, was directly connected to the office in Olgino, and that his company, North-Western Service Agency, won 17 or 18 (according to different sources) contracts for organizing celebrations, forums and sport competitions for authorities of Saint Petersburg and that Soskovets' company was the only participant in half of those bids.
 In mid-2013 the agency won a tender for providing freight services for participants of Seliger camp.

-In 2014, according to Russian media, Internet Research Ltd. (Интернет исследования) was founded in March 2014, joined IRA's activity.
+In 2014, according to Russian media, Internet Research Ltd. (Интернет исследования) was founded in March 2014, and joined IRA's activity.
 The newspaper Novaya Gazeta reported that this company is a successor of Internet Research Agency Ltd. Internet Research Ltd. is considered to be linked to Yevgeny Prigozhin, head of the holding company Concord Management and Consulting.
 The "Trolls of Olgino" are considered to be his project.
 As of October 2014, the company belonged to Mikhail Bystrov, who had been the head of the police station at Moscow district of Saint Petersburg.

 Russian media point out that according to documents, published by hackers from Anonymous International, Concord Management is directly involved with trolling administration through the agency.
 Researchers cite e-mail correspondence, in which Concord Management gives instructions to trolls and receives reports on accomplished work.
 According to journalists, Concord Management organized banquets in the Kremlin and also cooperated with Voentorg and the Russian Ministry of Defence.

 Despite links to Alexei Soskovets, Nadejda Orlova, deputy head of the Committee for Youth Policy in Saint Petersburg, disputed a connection between her institution and the trolling offices.

 Finnish journalist Jessikka Aro, who reported extensively on the pro-Russian trolling activities in Finland, was targeted by an organized campaign of hate, disinformation and harassment.